TheRandomLabs/RandomPatches/README.md

 ### Window title and icon

-By default, RandomPatches removes the annoying `*` in the Minecraft title that indicates that the game is modded.
+By default, RandomPatches removes the annoying `*` in the Minecraft window title that indicates that the game is modded.
 In addition, the following window properties can be configured:

 * Title (the Minecraft version and current activity can be included)
 * 16x16 icon